GymToolKit/GymToolKit-bangkit-CloudComputing/README.md

   - `.env['PORT']`: The Server port.
 - Google Cloud service account key:
   - `server.js['keyFilename']`: The path to your Google Cloud service account key file.
-   - `server.js['keyFilename']`: The path to your Google Cloud service account key file.
   - `server.js['bucketName']`: The name off your Google Cloud bucket storage
 - Model file paths:
   - `server.js['modelPath']`: The path to the Machine Learning model file for predicting